• Features

 Transactional emails are one-to-one communications triggered by user actions or events on your site.
 Examples include order confirmations, password resets, and account verification emails.

 On the other hand, bulk emails are typically used for marketing campaigns, newsletters, promotional offers, or announcements.
-They’re designed to engage a larger audience and may require compliance with email marketing regulations like the CAN-SPAM Act.
+They’re designed to engage a larger audience and may require compliance with email marketing regulations, such as the CAN-SPAM Act.

 Gmail SMTP is ideal for smaller-scale transactional needs.
 It has a straightforward setup and integrates with Google’s ecosystem.
 Meanwhile, SMTP services like SendGrid, Mailgun, and Postmark are designed to handle large volumes of bulk emails for marketing purposes.